Udhayanidhi's elevation triggers 'Sunrise vs Sonrise' debate in TN | Politics

 ''Udhayanidhi has the support of senior leaders.
 He has earned the mass appeal by working hard in his Chepauk-Triplicane constituency,'' Elangovan told PTI.
 Others like Higher Education minister K Ponmudy have also been backing Udhayanidhi's inclusion in the cabinet for long.

-''What did Stalin say when he was in opposition.
-He said his family members won't come into politics or acquire power. ..dynasty politics is not good for a democracy.''
+''What did Stalin say when he was in the opposition.
+He said his family members won't come into politics or acquire power...dynasty politics is not good for a democracy.''
 Responding, Elangovan said ''there is no point in calling it dynastic politics as if this decision was thrust upon the cadres and people.
 Udhayanidhi is firm in Dravidian ideology.''
-He indicated dynasty BJP did dynasty politics.
+He indicated that the BJP did dynasty politics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)